workindia/WorkIndiaXBlade-DSM/packages/mcp/knowledgebase/components/SearchInputWithAdd.md

   isDropdownLoading?: boolean;

   /**
-   * Custom message to show when no results are found and showAddNewOption is false *
+   * Custom message to show when no results are found and addOptionBehavior is 'never' *
    * @default "No results found for \"{searchTerm}\"" */